-On May 4, 2016 the Maxwell School celebrated the achievements of undergraduate scholarship in the Social Sciences in the fourth annual Maxwell Celebration of Undergraduate Scholarship.
+On May 3, 2017 the Maxwell School celebrated the achievements of undergraduate scholarship in the Social Sciences in the fifth annual Maxwell Celebration of Undergraduate Scholarship.
 Our celebration consisted of individual events hosted by each department as well as a multi-disciplinary poster session featuring research undertaken by undergraduate students during the current academic year.

 MAX 123/132 Exemplary Student Paper Award, selected by MAX course faculty

-- MAX 123 – the winner is Andrew Caplan, for his Fall 2015 paper titled The Compassionate Obligations of a Democratic Citizen.
+- MAX 123 – the winner is Jack Schlosser, for his paper titled Curing Corruption: America's Obligation to Political Equality.

-- Awarded to Sara McNamara for her paper titled Sourcing the Sherds: An Analysis of the Coarse Earthenware Ceramics of the Trents Plantation in Barbados, completed as part of the Renee Crown Honors Program.
+- Awarded to Rachel Brown-Weinstock for her paper titled Facebook, Factories, and Frames: A Sociocultural Explanation of Community Attachment Resilience in a Deindustrialized City, completed as part of the Renee Crown Honors Program.

 Research Paper Honorable Mention, selected by a Maxwell faculty committee